-Pot still and single whiskey are both types of whiskey that have their own unique characteristics.
+Pot still whiskey and single malt whiskey are both types of whiskey that have their own unique characteristics.
 While both are made from barley, there are distinct differences in the production process and flavor profiles.

 1. Ingredients:

 – Single malt whiskey is made using 100% malted barley.
-The barley is soaked in , germinated, and then dried in a kiln to stop the germination process.
+The barley is soaked in water, germinated, and then dried in a kiln to stop the germination process.
 This malted barley is then mashed and fermented to extract the sugars needed for fermentation.

 – Pot still whiskey, on the other hand, uses a combination of malted and unmalted barley.
 In addition, other grains like oats can be used in the mash bill.
 This combination of grains gives pot still whiskey a unique flavor profile and texture.